artkh24/CarND-PID-Control-Project/README.md

 #### 3. Accuracy

-The PID Controller parameters were choosen on the steps first the twiddle algorithm was used to get approximate coefficients  then these coefficients were tuned manually.
+The PID Controller parameters were choosen on two steps, first the twiddle algorithm was used to get approximate coefficients,  then these coefficients were tuned manually.
 The final coefficients were Kp=0.13, Ki=0, Kd=2.3

 Accuracy was tested using Udacity simulator